Slins-23/flutter-guitar-tuner/README.md

 Allow users to create their own themes.
 Maybe in the future have an API to where users can share/download themes between themselves? - If everything goes as planned, this feature might be paid and not uploaded to this repository;

 ## Bugs to fix

-1. Make a proper testing system;
-2. When it's the first time the app is opened in the user's device, it does not start recording straight away, needing a restart to properly work;
+1. When it's the first time the app is opened in the user's device, it does not start recording straight away, needing a restart to properly work;
-3. The settings that have both a slider and text fields as inputs are incosistent with each other;
+2. The settings that have both a slider and text fields as inputs are incosistent with each other;
-4. App randomly closes sometimes on the Android Emulator (haven't encountered this issue on the actual Android device);
+3. App randomly closes sometimes on the Android Emulator (haven't encountered this issue on the actual Android device);
-5. Haven't tested other emulators/devices for possible rendering and positioning issues, as well as hardware limitations;
+4. Haven't tested other emulators/devices for possible rendering and positioning issues, as well as hardware limitations;